-Serbian officials are denying that security forces illegally used a military-grade sonic weapon to disperse and scare ...
+Serbian officials denied Sunday that the country's security forces used a military-grade sonic weapon to disperse and scare ...

 Serbian officials have denied the country’s security forces used a long range acoustic device to disperse and scare protesters.